-Denmark’s Ministry for Digital Affairs has announced a plan to phase out Microsoft products in favor of open source software.
+Denmark’s Ministry for Digital Affairs are pilot testing an integrated version of Libre Office in their Electronic Case Management System, F2 since June.
 The initiative, led by Digitalisation Minister Caroline Stage Olsen, is not just about cutting costs.
 It is a strategic effort to reduce dependence on foreign tech providers and reinforce government control over public digital infrastructure.

 One of the key motivators was the recent email outage that affected the International Criminal Court, which underscored the vulnerabilities of relying on a single foreign supplier for mission-critical systems.
 Additionally, long-standing political sensitivities in the region, including U.S. tech influence in Greenland, have added urgency to the debate around digital independence.

 Denmark is not alone in this transition.
 Other countries, including Germany and France, have explored similar strategies.
-But what makes Denmark’s approach noteworthy is its clear timeline, its whole-of-ministry implementation, and its public framing around sovereignty rather than savings.
-This may well be the most concrete and ambitious open source software shift by a national government in recent years.
+This may well be the most promising open source software shift by national governments in recent years.

 Moreover, Denmark’s largest municipalities, including Copenhagen and Aarhus, are reportedly watching closely and may pursue similar approaches depending on the outcome of the national ministry's efforts.
 Success at the central level could pave the way for wider public-sector adoption throughout the country.